 What You Should Know About Graduating From Community College in Nevada

 When choosing your associate degree program, it’s important to consider your earning potential.
 The highest-paying jobs in Nevada for two-year associate degree graduates include air traffic controllers, dental hygienists, and magnetic resonance imaging technologists.
-Radiation therapists and diagnostic medical sonographers are also on the high-earning list, with 2020 annual median wages in excess of $70,000.

 If you’re getting ready to apply for community colleges in Nevada, the next step is researching financial aid.
 Take a look at this list of state and federal websites where you’ll find information about loans, grants, and scholarships that you can apply for.